launchableinc/hands-on-lab/HANDSON1.md

 ```

-# Let's Try to Use Launchable Command
+# Let's Try a Launchable Command

 Now, let’s test the connection using the launchable command.